Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 |-----------------|------------|
 |1                |Offset      |

-The 13 bit offset is interpreted as a signed integer which is added to the address specified by the source register.
+The 13 bit offset is interpreted as a signed integer which is added to the address specified by the address register.

 Assembly Syntax Example:
 ```